jonrcable/environment/README.md

 Development Environment v1.0
 ===========

 A sensible, organized vagrant installation that works for me.
-Makes it easy to maintain separate projects and control the VMs directly in PHPStorm.
-Although this uses the homestead/laravel virtual box as a base; it covers most of the needs for most modern web development.
+Makes it easy to maintain separate projects, control the VMs directly in PHPStorm and maintain persistent MySQL databases by project on each build.
+Although this uses the laravel/homestead virtual box as a base; it covers most of the needs for any modern web development.

 https://laravel.com/docs/5.2/homestead